patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

 ### Unlimiformer

-Unlimiformer is a recent retrieval-based method for augmenting LLMs at the decoder level, it is the first long-range transformer to support unlimited length inputs.
-The key innovation of unlimiformer is to create a datastore of encodings one for each token in the original document and use the $k$-nearest neighbors ($k$-NN) algorithm to select the $k$ most relevant tokens in the datastore during decoding.

 To bypass the constraint of limited window of attention, `unlimiformer` changes the contents of the context window.
 That is, instead of passing the next chunk